 The British higher education system and university degrees are recognised as being amongst the best in the world and so are highly sought after.
-The University of Chester recently celebrated its175th anniversary, making it one of the oldest higher education institutions in the UK.
-High rankings in student satisfaction ,reflect its commitment to excellence in education

 In this course you explore: how computers work, how computer software is developed, how computers communicate with each other, the ways in which software manipulates, stores and processes data ,the creation of a safe and interesting online environment for commerce, the study of robotics and artificial intelligence, and the operation of networking systems within organisations are just some of the themes we will cover.

 Today, there are very few organisations that do not rely on the use of computers for information processing and problem solving.
 The study of Computer Science means the acquisition of the knowledge and skills needed to develop software and hardware solutions for many of the new challenges facing today’s computer users A degree in Computer Science is an excellent foundation for a wide range of computing job roles in web site design, app development, database design and system development.
 The technology sector in the UK is booming – offering many opportunities for qualified and skilled programmers, designers and developers.

 Web Developers plan, create and code web pages, using both non-technical and technical skills to produce websites that fit the customer’s requirements.

 They are involved in the technical and graphical aspects of pages, producing not just the look of the website but determining how it works as well.
 Web Developers might also be responsible for the maintenance of an existing site.

 App Developers translate software requirements into workable programming code and maintain and develop programs for use in business.
 Most will specialise in a specific development field – such as mobile phone applications, accounting software, office suites or graphics software – and will have in-depth knowledge of at least one computer language.